1. About DataRelation

 Most of the code we write goes into the Load Button’s click handler.
 But, before that let us handle the Close Button handler.
 When the Close Button is clicked, we quit from the application and below is the code for it:

 To work with this application, we need to include the SqlClient name-space into the project.
 The code is below:

 There are two member variables added to the Form Class.
 One is DataSet variable "dsDataRelEx" to hold all the DataTable.
 It will also maintain the relationship between them.
 The other one is a String which takes the Connection String information from the application settings.
 The code is below:

-The below video shows how to create the Connection String as application property.
-Once created, we can refer it in the application as shown in the above code snippet.
+The below video shows how to create the Connection String as an application property.
+Once created, we can refer to it in the application as shown in the above code snippet.

 Video 1: Creating Connection String as Application Property

 We create three different DataTables as part of the DataSet, dsDataRelEx.
 The First DataTable in the First DataGrid takes information from the Stores table of the Pubs Database.
 Using a SqlDataAdapter, we are filling the DataSet with a DataTable called “Stores”.
 The code for this is given below:

 In the same way, the other two DataTables Sales and Authors are created, and those take part in the DataSet reference dsDataRelEx.
 The code is given below: